Announcement Type: New and Competing Continuation.

 I. Funding Opportunity Description

-The Indian Health Service (IHS) Office of Public Health Support (OPHS) is accepting competitive cooperative agreement applications for the American Indians into Psychology Program (Section 217).
-This program is authorized under Section 217 of the Indian Health Care Improvement Act, Public Law 94-437, as amended (IHCIA), codified at 25 U.S.C.
-1621p(a-d).
-This program is described in the Catalog of Federal Domestic Assistance under 93.970.
+The Indian Health Service (IHS) Division of Health Professions Support, is accepting applications for cooperative agreements for American Indians into Psychology.
+This program is authorized under section 217 of the Indian Health Care Improvement Act, Public Law 94-437, as amended (IHCIA), codified at 25 U.S.C.
+1621p.
+This program is described in the Assistance Listings located at https://beta.sam.gov (formerly known as Catalog of Federal Domestic Assistance) under 93.970.

 The IHS, an agency within the Department of Health and Human Services (HHS), is responsible for providing Federal health services to American Indians and Alaska Natives (AI/AN).
 The mission of the IHS is to raise the physical, mental, social, and spiritual health of AI/AN.
-The IHCIA authorizes the IHS to administer programs that are designed to attract and recruit qualified individuals into health professions needed at IHS facilities.
-The programs administered are designed to encourage AI/AN to enter health professions and to ensure the availability of health professionals to serve AI/AN populations.
-Section 217 of the IHCIA requires IHS to administer the American Indians into Psychology Scholarship Program.
-Within the Section 217 program, IHS provides grants to colleges, universities, and other entities to develop and maintain psychology education programs and recruit individuals to become Clinical Psychologists who will provide services to AI/AN people.
-Psychology program scholarship grants may be used by the educational institution to provide scholarships to students enrolled in clinical psychology education programs.
-According to the terms and conditions of the psychology program scholarship grant award, scholarship awards are for a 1-year period; additional scholarship support may be awarded to each eligible student for up to four years (maximum).
+The IHCIA authorizes the IHS to administer programs that are designed to attract and recruit qualified individuals into health professions to ensure the availability of health professionals to serve AI/AN populations.
+Section 217 of the IHCIA authorizes IHS to administer the American Indians into Psychology Program.
+Within the Section 217 program, IHS provides grants to colleges and universities to develop and maintain psychology education programs and recruit individuals to become Clinical Psychologists who will provide services to AI/AN people.
+Psychology program scholarship grants may be used by the educational institution to provide scholarships to Indian students enrolled in clinical psychology education programs.
+According to the terms and conditions of the psychology program scholarship grant award, scholarship awards are for a l-year period; additional scholarship support may be awarded to each eligible student for up to four years (maximum).

-The purpose of this IHS cooperative agreement is to augment the number of Clinical Psychologists who deliver health care services to AI/AN communities.
-The primary objectives of this cooperative agreement grant award are to: (1) Recruit and train individuals to be Clinical Psychologists; and (2) Provide scholarships to individuals enrolled in schools of clinical psychology to pay tuition, books, fees, and stipends for living expenses.
+The purpose of this IHS cooperative agreement is to augment the number of Indian Clinical Psychologists who deliver health care services to AI/AN communities.
+The primary objectives of this cooperative agreement award are to: (1) Recruit and train individuals to be Clinical Psychologists; and (2) provide scholarships to individuals enrolled in schools of clinical psychology to pay tuition, books, fees and stipends for living expenses.

 II.
 Award Information